Dinkoooooooo/DATA-script/README.md

 2. Set Up the Environment

-Ensure that the Test.csv file exists in the directory where the script is executed or update file_path in Main_function with the correct absolute path.
+Ensure that the Test.csv file exists in the directory where the script is executed or update `file_path` in `Main_function` with the correct absolute path.

 3. Provide Database Connection Details

-Replace the placeholders in the database connection (host, database, user, password) in the Main_function with the correct credentials for your MySQL database.
+Replace the placeholders in the database connection (host, database, user, password) in the `Main_function` with the correct credentials for your `MySQL database`.

 # BreakDown

 1.`create_patient`

 Purpose: Inserts a new patient record into the patients table.

 Parameters: